simengangstad/SwiftyCloudKit/README.md

 The prerequisites for subscriptions are:
 - Adding remote-notification to UIBackgroundModes in info.plist
-- Register for remote notifications in the app delegate and post notifications around the app when we receive a push notification, which is done the following way:
+- Register for remote notifications in the app delegate and post notifications around the app when a push notification is received, which is done the following way:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {